 Plantar fasciitis is the most common cause of sharp heel pain.
-At Modern Podiatry, empathetic podiatrist Kibibi Wanzu, DPM, and the expert team understand the severity of your plantar fasciitis pain.
-They offer a range of plantar fasciitis treatments like orthotics, night splints, injections, and minimally invasive surgery in their Hampton, Georgia, office so you can experience pain-free walking again.
+At Modern Podiatry, empathetic podiatrists Kibibi Wanzu, DPM, Brittany C. Sumpter, DPM, and Ronderick Williamson, DPM, understand the severity of your plantar fasciitis pain.
+They offer a range of plantar fasciitis treatments like orthotics, night splints, injections, and minimally invasive surgery in their Hampton and Atlanta, Georgia, offices so you can experience pain-free walking again.
 Call the office or schedule an appointment online today.

 Plantar fasciitis occurs when the tight connective tissue (the plantar fascia) running along the sole of your foot becomes irritated and inflamed.
 The inflammation causes severe heel pain, which can come and go.

 Plantar fasciitis often triggers the development of bone spurs, little hooks of calcium deposits that show up on the bottom of the heel.